SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 Is osTicket really free?

 The license is free and open source (GPL).
-The real costs are the server it runs on, PHP/MySQL maintenance, security patching, backups, and the human time spent manually triaging every ticket — none of which appear on an invoice but all of which add up past $99/month for most teams.
+The real costs are the server it runs on, PHP/MySQL maintenance, security patching, backups, and the human time spent manually triaging every ticket — none of which appear on an invoice but all of which add up past from $79/month for most teams.

 Does osTicket have AI features?